APCSA-Turin/final-project-chenzhil1/Walkthrough.md

 \- Format the hour and minute by hour

     public void addTime(int minute)
-\- Add time to the current after execute some user action \n
+\- Add time to the current after execute some user action \
 \- Format time after added

     public String getWeather()
-\- Get stored weather based on current hour \n
+\- Get stored weather based on current hour \
-\- Get stored temperature based on current hour \n
+\- Get stored temperature based on current hour \
-\- Check if the weather and temperatue in the future 24 hours for rain and snow \n
+\- Check if the weather and temperatue in the future 24 hours for rain and snow \
-\- Output for the check weather action in main \n
+\- Output for the check weather action in main \

     public void packBag()